knutsoned/DoorQuest/Diary.md

 - then make a variation with two exits, then make some interchangeable pieces
 - previous control scheme could change camera with mouse, now make camera fixed and let mouse be like a gamepad
 - also try to include thee most basic gamepad support

+### 8pm
+- added a better sky texture and refraction for ball, added wizard hat that rotates in direction of motion